top of page

 DGFT (Directorate General of Foreign Trade)

-The official government website where you check if an item is allowed, restricted, or banned for export.
+It is an official government website where you can check if an item is allowed, restricted, or banned for export.
 For example, if you want to export leather, you can quickly check DGFT to see if it is permitted.

 Export Import Data Bank